 Chemotherapy is a treatment for prostate cancer that uses medication to kill cancer cells.
 The medications can be taken by mouth or injected into a vein or muscle.

-atoms icon
+Radiopharmaceuticals icon

 RADIOPHARMACEUTICALS

 Radiopharmaceuticals are medications that contain radioactive components.
-They can be used in the treatment of cancer that has spread to bones and also helps reduce pain related to bone cancer.
+They can be used in the treatment of cancer that has spread to bones and also help reduce pain related to bone cancer.
 Once injected into the vein, these medicines target the prostate cancer cells and the radioactive component kills the prostate cancer cells.
 They can also be used for diagnostic purposes.

-magnify glass icon
+Magnifying glass and cross icon

 OBSERVATION